Caning of Charles Sumner: Aftermath

 Keitt was censured by the House.
 He resigned in protest, but his constituents ratified his conduct by overwhelmingly reelecting him to his seat within a month.
-In 1858, he attempted to choke Representative Galusha Grow of Pennsylvania (Republican) for calling him a "negro driver" during an argument on the House floor.
+In 1858, he attempted to choke Representative Galusha A. Grow of Pennsylvania (Republican) for calling him a "negro driver" during an argument on the House floor.

 An effort to censure Edmundson failed to obtain a majority of votes in the House.